Rishbah-76/Extra-Marital-Affair-Logisitc-Regression/README.md

 We are loding the data using the statsmodel.api<br/>
 Data Name: Fair

-## Data Description
+## Data Description :

-    :Number of observations: 6366
+    Number of observations: 6366
     Number of variables: 9
     Variable name definitions: